pietroblandizzi/deep-reinforncement-learning/p3_collab-compet/README.md

 ### Instructions

 Follow the instructions in `Tennis.ipynb` to get started with training your own agent!

+In the notebook there are different agents.
+At the time of writing there are DDPG, TD3

+To train the agent you must restart the environment.
+Note that if you do not change the nanme of the checkpoints the training will restart using the stored trained agent if any (see checkpoints folder)

+To play a trained agent simply load the right agent and play.

+Note TD3 does not seem to learn at the moment

 ### (Optional) Challenge: Crawler Environment